Cape Beverage Partners with Dock Street Brewery for New Jersey Distribution

 Citrahood, a 7% ABV, New England style IPA brewed with Tangerine puree.

 Beginning Monday, April 3rd these Dock Street products will be distributed throughout most counties in New Jersey.
-For more information on Dock Street Brewery events, and samplings from Cape Beverage Distributing, you can visit their website at www.capebeverage.com, or call (609) 759-2042.
+For more information on Dock Street Brewery events, and samplings from Cape Beverage Distributing, you can visit their website, or call (609) 759-2042.